leanazulyoro/isomorphic-config/README.md

 ```

 ## Usage
+First of all, you need to create a "config" directory in the root of your project and add a "default.json" file in it with the settings required by your app.

 ### From server

-Just import and use it, isomorphic-config will make use of server side capabilities to read a configuration file and retrieve the configurations in it.
+Just import and use it, isomorphic-config will make use of server side capabilities to read the configuration file ("/config/default.json") and retrieve the configurations in it.
 ```javascript
 const isomorphicConfig = require("isomorphic-config");
 const config = isomorphicConfig.server;